The local converse theorem for $Mp_{2n}$ : the generic case: Preliminaries

-\begin{rem}While the definition and standard properties of $\gamma$-factors for metaplectic groups in characteristic $\operatorname{char}(F)=p$ have not yet been firmly established, it is reasonable to expect that the methods introduced in \cite{L15} naturally extend to this case.
-However, due to the focus and limitations of this paper, we will adopt the working hypothesis that such extensions exist without delving into the details. \end{rem}
+In the case $\mathrm{char}(F)=p$, when $\G=\H_m^{+}$, properties (i)--(v) are proved in \cite[Theorem~1.4]{L15}, and property (vii) in \cite[Theorem~1.1]{CGL24}.
+For $\G=\wt{\J_n}$, however, the definition of generic $\gamma$-factors has not yet been established.
+Nevertheless, it is natural to expect that the methods of \cite{L15} extend to metaplectic groups as well.
+Accordingly, in this paper we adopt the above Working Hypothesis~\ref{hyp1} for $\G=\wt{\J_n}$ in positive characteristic.